 So the Countryman PHEV is still a well-packaged, practical car, with sufficient space for adults in the rear.
 A full charge takes 3 hours 15 minutes on the mains, or an hour less using a Chargemaster wallbox.
 A charge rate of just 3.7kW means the Countryman Hybrid misses out on fast-charging, so you’ll be best plugging in at home each night, or seeking out streetside chargers for regular top-ups during the day.

-And most importantly, it's still great fun to drive with decent performance.
-But the plug-in capability gives the Countryman a dual nature: it's also a very civilised and responsible urban runabout, when running in zero emissions electric mode.
+And most importantly, it’s still great fun to drive with decent performance.
+But the plug-in capability gives the Countryman a dual nature: it’s also a very civilised and responsible urban runabout, when running in zero emissions electric mode.
 The Countryman PHEV offers the best of both worlds.

 More Mini reviews by CAR magazine